How to Build a DIY Compost Bin For Rich Amendments

 How Is Bay Composting Different Than Other Methods?

-As opposed to a compost tumbler, or any type of enclosed composting bin, the bay leaves much of the compostable materials in the open air.
-However, it is somewhat enclosed to prevent spillage of organic material out into other areas of the garden.
+As opposed to a compost tumbler, or any type of enclosed DIY compost bin, the bay leaves much of the compostable materials in the open air.
+However, it is somewhat enclosed to prevent organic material from spilling out into other areas of the garden.
 Being open to the elements helps you produce fresh compost more easily, with the pile having access to irrigation and oxygen.

 Another difference is the ability to organize your garden space in an aesthetically pleasing way.
 Whether you want to separate your materials by keeping your leaf pile in one bay and actively composting materials in another, or you want to use the bins to progressively compost, only adding materials externally as needed, you have that option.